Problems Facing Solo Lawyers

 Most of them were struggling in one way or another.

-There was usually a blockage of some description.
-Something holding them back.
-Something stopping them going to the next level.
 A lack of know how.
 A lack of confidence.
 Imposter syndrome creeping in - this one, lots of this.

 Rarely were these lawyers struggling because they were bad lawyers.
 Quite the opposite.